 Do your test

-Your kit will be posted within 5 working days and contains everything you need to do your test at home.
-See instructions
+Your kit will be posted the next working day and contains everything you need to do your test at home.
+See instructions See instructions

 Post your sample